lawrennd/old_talks/_software/includes/notutils-software.md

 \notes{\subsection{notutils}}

-\notes{This small package is a helper package for various notebook utilities used}
+\notes{This small package is a helper package for various notebook utilities used below.}

 \notes{The software can be installed using}